 7. Blunt Haircut for Wavy Hair

-Soft and girly, wavy hair that is blunt carries a natural and laid-back sort of look.
-The opposite of a bold and defined straight style, a blunt cut on wavy locks carries a cute and carefree appearance.
+Soft wavy hair that is blunt carries a natural and laid-back look.
+Unlike a bold, defined, straight style, a blunt cut on wavy locks carries a cute and carefree appearance.
 To get this look, begin with a texturizing spray.
 Then, use a curling iron on the mid to ends of your hair to create loose, flowing waves.
 Finish by separating the curls gently with your fingers.

 8. Blunt Cut Curly Hair